ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-coreStyles_subscript">coreStyles_subscript</a></td>
 			<td>
 				<p>CKEditor 5 uses the <code>&lt;sub&gt;</code> element.
-				<p>Note: The {@link module:basic-styles/subscript~Subscript Subscript feature} is not available by default in any build, but can be enabled in a {@link installation/getting-started/quick-start-other#building-the-editor-from-source custom build} (see the {@link features/basic-styles Basic styles} feature guide).</p>
+				<p>Note: The {@link module:basic-styles/subscript~Subscript Subscript feature} is not available by default in any predefined build, but can be enabled in a {@link installation/getting-started/quick-start-other#building-the-editor-from-source custom build} (see the {@link features/basic-styles Basic styles} feature guide).</p>
 			</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-coreStyles_superscript">coreStyles_superscript</a></td>
 			<td>
 				<p>CKEditor 5 uses the <code>&lt;sup&gt;</code> element.
-				<p>Note: The {@link module:basic-styles/superscript~Superscript Superscript feature} is not available by default in any build, but can be enabled in a {@link installation/getting-started/quick-start-other#building-the-editor-from-source custom build} (see the {@link features/basic-styles Basic styles} feature guide).</p>
+				<p>Note: The {@link module:basic-styles/superscript~Superscript Superscript feature} is not available by default in any predefined build, but can be enabled in a {@link installation/getting-started/quick-start-other#building-the-editor-from-source custom build} (see the {@link features/basic-styles Basic styles} feature guide).</p>
 			</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-coreStyles_underline">coreStyles_underline</a></td>
 			<td>
 				<p>CKEditor 5 uses the <code>&lt;u&gt;</code> element, see <a href="https://github.com/ckeditor/editor-recommendations/issues/4" target="_blank" rel="noopener">Editor Recommendations - Underline</a>.</p>
-				<p>Note: The {@link module:basic-styles/underline~Underline Underline feature} is not available by default in any build, but can be enabled in a {@link installation/getting-started/quick-start-other#building-the-editor-from-source custom build} (see the {@link features/basic-styles Basic styles} feature guide).</p>
+				<p>Note: The {@link module:basic-styles/underline~Underline Underline feature} is not available by default in any predefined build, but can be enabled in a {@link installation/getting-started/quick-start-other#building-the-editor-from-source custom build} (see the {@link features/basic-styles Basic styles} feature guide).</p>
 			</td>
 		</tr>
 		<tr>